logdatatech/Code.Truth/11PredictionsForTheFutureOfProgramming.md

 Giving these devices the chance to run arbitrary code is a blessing and a curse.
 If programmers want to perform clever tasks and let users have maximum flexibility, the platforms should be open.
 That’s how the maker revolution and open source creativity flourishes.
 But this also gives virus writers more opportunity than ever before.
 All they need to do is find one brand of widget that hasn’t updated a particular driver -- voilà, they’ve found millions of widgets primed to host bots.

 ## Video will dominate the web in new ways

-When the HTML standards committee started embedding video tags into HTML itself, they probably didn’t have grand plans of remaking entertainment.
-They probably only wanted to solve the glitches from plugins.
-But the basic video tags respond to JavaScript commands, and that makes them essentially programmable.

-That is a big change.
-In the past, most videos have been consumed very passively.
-You sit down at the couch, push the play button, and see what the video’s editor decided you should see.
-Everyone watching that cat video sees the cats in the same sequence decided by the cat video’s creator.
-Sure, a few fast-forward but videos head to their conclusion with as much regularity as Swiss trains.

 JavaScript’s control of video is limited, but the slickest web designers are figuring clever ways to integrate video with the rest of the web page in a seamless canvas.
 This opens up the possibility for the user to control how the narrative unfolds and interact with the video.
 No one can be sure what the writers, artists, and editors will imagine but they’ll require programming talent to make it happen.